hedlundemma/love_trees/read:license/README.md

 # Project Title

+This project is a webpage with a tree-roulette where you can look at different trees.

+Theres also an tips-page where you can choose from three different categories and learn about trees and get some tips on how to feel better - related to trees.
+You can choose the same alternative multiple times and get different answers by pressing the submit button one more time.

 Text about the project and why it exists.
 This would also be a great place to link the project on One.com.

 # Installation